 - Although the Chief Executive has the ultimate responsibility for implementing the policy, all employees and Branch volunteers have individual responsibility and an important part to play in implementing and maintaining legal compliance.

-- Therefore responsibility for implementing the policy lies directly with line management from the Chief Executive, Directors and Line Managers through to every employee and Branch volunteer.
+- Therefore the responsibility for implementing the policy lies directly with line management from the Chief Executive, Directors and Line Managers through to every employee and Branch volunteer.

 - Every Line Manager and Branch Chair are responsible for implementing and monitoring the policy in their area of activity.

-- The organisation and arrangements to support implementation of the policy are described in Section 4 below.
+- The organisation and arrangements to support the implementation of the policy are described in Section 4 below.